pingcap/tispark/README.md

 4. `Null in aggregration` is not supported, e.g. `select sum(null) from t group by col1`.

 5. The dependency `tispark-assembly` should not be packaged into `JAR of JARS` file (for example, build with spring-boot-maven-plugin), or you will get `ClassNotFoundException`.
 You can solve it by adding `spark-wrapper-spark-version` in your dependency or constructing another forms of jar file.

+6. TiSpark doesn't support collations now. `new_collations_enabled_on_first_bootstrap` should not be set to `true`.

+7. TiSpark doesn't support TLS now.
+You can't connect TiDB with TLS.

+8. TiSpark doesn't support collations now. `new_collations_enabled_on_first_bootstrap` should not be set to `true`.

+9. If `spark.sql.ansi.enabled` is false an overflow of sum(bigint) will not cause an error but “wrap” the result, or you can cast bigint to decimal to avoid the overflow.

 ## Follow us